m-ramchandran/rCCWF/README.md

 ## Introduction

-The `rCCWF` package implements Cross-Cluster Weighted Forests, a novel ensemble learning approach that combines clustering with random forests to improve prediction accuracy.
+The `rCCWF` package implements Cross-Cluster Weighted Forests, an ensemble learning approach that combines clustering with random forests to improve prediction accuracy.
 This method is particularly effective when dealing with heterogeneous data that naturally forms clusters or when different subpopulations exist within your dataset.

-First, let’s load the necessary packages:
+Load the necessary packages:

 ``` r
 library(rCCWF)